gvwilson/sensibleadventures/coriandel/coriandel.md

 never by nature a forgiving man.
 I went back to my post in the middle of the paddock and waited for sunrise.

-## Back When: Cup Rainbow Reaching Follows a Madman into Hell
+## Then: Cup Rainbow Reaching Follows a Madman into Hell

 The name of my name is Cup Rainbow Reaching.
 I was a coward.
 Only once, but it was enough to damn me.
 Now I am a ghost.